 Healthcare Reform The Company is reliant on prescription drug sales for a significant portion of its sales and profits.
 Prescription drugs and their sales are subject to numerous federal, provincial, territorial and local laws and regulations.
-Changes to these laws and regulations, or non-compliance with these laws and regulations, could adversely affect the reputation, operations or financial performance of the Company.
+Changes to these laws and regulations, including the potential implementation of a national pharmacare system, changes in the models used to fund prescription drugs such as the introduction of a pharmacare system, or non-compliance with these laws and regulations, could adversely affect the reputation, operations or financial performance of the Company.